bjorn-jensen/mini-clinical-register/README.md

 For each admission of a given patient:

 - Let `PrevDischarge` be the previous discharge date.
-- If the difference between `admit_date` and `PrevDischarge` is less than or equal to 30 days, the admission is classified as a readmission.
+- If the difference between admit_date and PrevDischarge is greater than 0 and less than or equal to 30 days, the admission is classified as a readmission.

 The 30-day readmission rate is computed as:

+Readmission Rate =
 (Number of readmissions within 30 days)
 ------------------------------------------------
-(Total number of admissions)
+(Total number of eligible admissions)

 ## Technical Stack